 We travel around the country competing in tournaments against other colleges and universities.
 Over the years, we have gotten 4th place at the Wolf Pack Classic, 5th place at the Bae Cup, 5th place at the Bottom of the Bracket Invitational, 8th place at the Second Annual Mardi Gras Cup, 13th place at the Southwest Regional Championship, 2nd place at March Madness, and then 2nd place in Division 2 at World Cup VI.

-Our practice times are MW at 6:00pm in the res quad and Sunday at 2pm at Audubon Park.
-Anyone is welcome to join!
+Our practice times are MW at 6:00 - 8:00 pm in the Residential Quad and Sunday 2:00 - 4:00 pm at Audubon Park in front of the Loyola sign.
+Anyone is welcome to join at all times!

 The Quidditch Team is a competitive club sport that travels around the country competing at local, regional, and global levels.